Raajzz/back-to-basics/css/john-smilga-css/notes.md

 ## REM
 - ROOT EM | Where root is html | Can change that using html{ font-size:...;}
 - Base Value of Root 16px

+## VH and VW
+- Relative
+- Depends on the screen
+- pro-tip | issue as vw is calculating the scrollbar too in windows, need to figure out something about it. overflow:hidden;

+# USER AGENT STYLES
+- Browser styles

+# CALC
+- Used to calculate stuff
+- Can mix and match values

+# height:auto
+- By default Height is auto